Newbury Society Bulletin October 2022

 In addition to being the Baptist minister, Bicheno ran a boys’ boarding school at Greenham House, then in Greenham, which is where the plaque has been installed, on one of the gateposts to what is now the Newbury Gardens Day Nursery.

-https://newbury-society.org.uk/history-of-newbury/blue-plaques has further information on this and other blue plaques in the town.
+http://newbury-society.org.uk/history-of-newbury/blue-plaques has further information on this and other blue plaques in the town.

 Changes in Agriculture